twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-16-dying-samsara-and-nibbana%zh.rst

 Not understanding the khandha process that wrong view arises.
 The five mind moments also arose for the Buddha and arahants at near death.
 For the worldlings after the five mind moments and death consciousness arises.
 His death consciousness is dukkha sacca and his birth consciousness is also dukkha sacca.

 Therefore, dukkhas cease and continue to other dukkhas if worldlings die.
 For the arahants after the five mind moments and death consciousness arises, but not continues to birth consciousness.
-Instead with the cessation of dukkha and Nibbāna arises.
+Instead, with the cessation of dukkha and Nibbāna arises.
 The permanent happiness arises.

 The stable happiness arises (The Buddha referred to Nibbāna as the Supreme Happiness.
 Not the feeling happiness – sukha vedanā as some Buddhists took it as the permanent heavenly bliss).
 Is it not the extinction?
 Some think that if an arahant dies and becomes totally extinct.